Associated TeleVision

 This tribute appeared in 1995 in publicity from Bravo TV: "When they come to write the history of television, a special place is assured for ITC, the entertainment group founded by Lord Grade.
 Just a glance through the back-catalogue of 10,000 hours is enough to realise why the company is regarded with such respect."

-In fact ATV's original subsidiary was ITP (Incorporated Television Programmes) which they bought out in October 1958.
-ITC actually began in America, half-owned by Jack Wrather and half by ATV, and TPA Television Programmes of America) whose logo appears on series like Charlie Chan was bought out by ITC in September 1958.
-Then in early 1960 Wrather was bought out by ATV, and the British legend was really born.
+ATV's original subsidiary was ITP (Incorporated Television Programmes) which they bought out in September 1958.
+ITC actually began in 1958 in America, half-owned by Jack Wrather and half by ATV.
+TPA (Television Programmes of America) whose logo appears on series like Charlie Chan, an American producing and distributing company, was bought out by ITC in September 1958 for a reputed eleven million dollars.
+Then in early 1960 Wrather was bought out by ATV, and the British legend was really born, "the first international tv producing and distributing company."

 To ATV main menu